 Click on each balloon and select Delete in the Comment section of the Review panel.
 In the same section, you can go to the Next or Previous Comment.
 To delete ALL comments at once, find the arrow under Delete and select Delete All Comments in Document.

-You will likely find it tedious
+You may find it tedious

 having to accept or reject each edit, as well as each comment.